pearlcrum/MultiChatting_LiarGame/README.md

 - JAVA FX, SceneBuilder

-- Oracle 11 and User Scott/ Tiger is needed (Can change in JDBCTemplate in LiarServer)
+- Oracle 11 and User Scott/ TIGER is needed (Can change in JDBCTemplate in LiarServer)

 ## Functions / 기능